yeohhq/tp/docs/team/jimvae.md

 * **New Feature**: Overall UI and Tabs
   * What it does: Cleaner and more user-friendly UI, which separated Archangel from the original AddressBook.
 I also replaced all the wrapper to AnchorPane and implemented tabs for the dashboard and calendar.
-  * Justification: The change in UI helped us implement other features like Calendar and ensured that you have the patient list all times.
+  * Justification: The change in UI helped us implement other features like Calendar and ensured that you have the patient list at all times.
-  * Highlights: The application became more intuitive and suited our team of clinical data management app.
+  * Highlights: The application became more intuitive and suited for our clinical data management app.
   * Credits: The idea, and the base code to organise the ui in tabs came from [KeepToo Youtube Channel](https://www.youtube.com/watch?v=ZVtys3GgkMo)

   Before: